 I have been asked to consent to the participation of the following person/my child in this medical research study:

-Name of subject (child): Date of birth: __ / __ / __
+Name of subject (child): …………………………………….
+Date of birth: __ / __ / __

 <required>

 I have read the information letter for parents/caregivers.
 I was also able to ask questions.
 My questions have been answered sufficiently.
 I have had enough time to decide whether I want my child to participate in the study.